The Best Friends Podcast Episode 73

 - Best Friends Network program spotlight: Making the Case for Keeping Adjusted Shelter Practices Post-Pandemic

-- Best Friends Network lifesaving library: COVID Policy and Procedure Changes Worth Keeping in Place
+- Best Friends Network: COVID Policy and Procedure Changes Worth Keeping in Place

 - Best Friends Network: People, Pets, and Policies: Towards Community Supported Animal Sheltering